TerWebz/anti-23sonics/README.md

-# Anti-CaiCai
+# Anti-23Sonics

-A simple chromium extension: a must-have for almost every CaiCai hater.
+A simple chromium extension: a must-have for almost every 23Sonics hater.
 It includes all the well known "Gamer President" features, now in Edge as well!
-This extension replaces "CaiCai" with "CaiCai" on web pages- because we want him back.
+This extension replaces "23Sonics" with "CaiCai" on web pages- because we want him back.

 ## Contributions